Chari69/TwitchPlaysPokemon/README.md

-# CP Plays Pokemon (Twitch Plays Pokemon Bot)
+# Twitch Plays Pokemon Bot
 [![Build status](https://ci.appveyor.com/api/projects/status/ba8atmu3gna4ndb0?svg=true)](https://ci.appveyor.com/project/CharizardFire58/cpplayspokemon) ![Chari es negro](https://img.shields.io/badge/chari-es%20negro-informational.svg) ![CPPP Version](https://img.shields.io/badge/CPPP-1.0.1-red.svg)

-This bot was made for the [CPPlaysPokemon](https://twitch.tv/cpplayspokemon) event on Twitch
+This bot was made for use on a community event called **CPPlaysPokemon** (cancelled).
+This work is a modification of [thewax/ twitchplays](https://github.com/thewax/twitchplays) bot to simplify its use.

 Only support [VisualBoyAdvanvce Emulator](https://www.pokeyplay.com/descargar_archivo.php?archivo=emuladores_gba/VisualBoyAdvance1.7.2.zip) and GB/GBC/GBA Games at this time.

+## Features
+- Ini config file for easy setup.
+- No need to compile it to use it.
+See [releases.](https://github.com/ChariArch/TwitchPlaysPokemon)

 ## Configuration
 Before you start, you need .NET Framework 4.0 or higher for everything to work correctly.